benjaminhallock/crusty-socks/README.md

 ## About

 A multiplayer drawing and guessing game inspired by Pictionary and scribbl.io.
 Built with React, Socket.io, Express.js, and a MongoDB-powered backend.

+Original Music by Benjamin Burton

+Official tracks can be found at (PUT LINK HERE)

 ## Project Structure